OpenNMS-Archives/osgi-plugin-manager/org.opennms.plugin.pluginmanager/karaf-pluginmanager/README.md

     http://maven.opennms.org/content/groups/opennms.org-release
 ~~~~

-3. From the karaf consol type the following commands
+c) From the karaf consol type the following commands
 (konsol is opened by default if you start karaf using '<karaf home>/bin/karaf')

 ~~~~